 Social Anxiety Disorder, also known as social phobia, affects about 15 million adults in America.
-In many cases, people suffering from Social Anxiety Disorder, or SAD, experience symptoms of the disorder for a decade before being diagnosed or accessing professional help.
+In many cases, people suffering from Social Anxiety Disorder, or SAD, experience symptoms of the disorder for a decade before being diagnosed or accessing professional help and look out for Anxiety disorder information.
 It goes beyond mere shyness.
 SAD can disrupt people’s lives to the point that they cannot maintain platonic or romantic relationships.
 People living with SAD believe that social interactions will put them under intense scrutiny, leading to feelings of shame and anxiety.
 To quell these uncomfortable sensations, many with Social Anxiety Disorder will abuse substances, turning SAD into a co-occurring disorder with drug or alcohol use.
 Fortunately, South Coast Counseling can provide treatment to improve the confidence and wellbeing of patients afflicted with the co-occurring disorders of Social Anxiety Disorder and substance abuse.

 SAD Causes Shame

 Social interaction is one of the basic functions of a healthy and well-balanced life.
 Throughout history, daily activities such as grooming, hunting, and eating have maintained human relationships with one another.
 Social Anxiety Disorder greatly affects these ritualistic interactions.
 They become unbearable for a person with SAD and cause further isolation.
 Rather than strengthening relationships, as they do for most people, they cause the SAD sufferer a degree of anxiety which they feel powerless over.

 SAD Begins Early